jiritobolka/gooddata.github.com/_posts/2012-02-28-Using-the-GoodData-Ruby-Tool.md

 long_running_reports.each {|r| puts r.title}
 {% endhighlight %}

 As a result, you can see a list of reports that took longer than 5 seconds to compute.
 For sure you don't need to print the names you can do whatever you want and use reports in your application.
+Do you want to try it?
+[Download](https://gist.github.com/1565384) the script.

 Check the example result: